SvOlli/sorbus/doc/cpu_detect.md

 If it is in the defined range, the processor type id will be returned by the runtime environment, otherwise a zero to indicate a failure.

+The "runtime environment" also comes with another feature.
+Since it's well encapsulated, it can be used just as a subroutine in differenct cores.
+As of now, it is used within the MCP and the Native Core.

 Every Byte Is Sacred
 --------------------

 One of the fun things about coding for a 6502 processor is trying to reach a maximum of efficiency.
-This typically means: either to use a minimum of CPU clock cycles or a minimum of bytes of code.
+This typically means: either to use a minimum amount of CPU clock cycles or a minimum amount of bytes of code.
 This code focuses on the latter.

 The basic idea for supplying the return code is a slide of `INX` opcodes, which then writes the result to the exit code address ($FF).